 Standard travel insurance might not give you adequate cover.
 When you get quotes with us, we’ll ask you if you want to include winter sports travel insurance cover.
 Make sure you’ve got enough medical cover while on skiing break and think about cover for your equipment or travel disruption caused by bad weather too.

 Pickpocketing is common in the large cities in Italy.
 Be careful, and if you’re taking expensive tech with you, think about additional cover for your items.

 In case you need to cut your trip short or cancel it unexpectedly.
 You’ll need to have bought your insurance a little in advance to take advantage of cancellation cover, so don’t leave it to the last minute.

 If you travel abroad more than twice a year, multi-trip or annual cover sometimes works out cheaper than taking out several single-trip policies

-Your EHIC won’t bring you home in an emergency, or provide routine medical care, so make sure your travel insurance policy provides some medical cover and includes repatriation.
+Your EHIC or GHIC won’t bring you home in an emergency, or provide routine medical care, so make sure your travel insurance policy provides some medical cover and includes repatriation.